 Tracer transport often becomes a bottleneck when incorporating chemistry mechanisms with numerous tracers in climate models because of its high computational cost.
 Since version 2, E3SM has implemented a new transport method known as Interpolation Semi-Lagrangian Element-based Transport (ISLET) (Bradley et al., 2022).
 ISLET is a property-preserving tracer transport method that supports a three-grid atmospheric model, utilizing separate grids for physics parameterizations, dynamics, and tracer transport.
-(Bradley et al., 2022)Golaz et al. (2022)Bradley (2024)This approach allows tracer transport to operate with a significantly longer time step than the CFL-limited dynamics grid time step.
+This approach allows tracer transport in these simulations to operate with a significantly longer (6x; 1800 s) time step than the CFL-limited dynamics grid time step (300 s) while maintaining accuracy (Bradley et al., 2022).
+The ISLET tracer transport scales well with CPU cores as shown in Figure 3 of Golaz et al. (2022).
+Furthermore, it scales linearly with increasing tracer numbers as demonstrated in Bradley (2024).
 Consequently, ISLET achieves extreme efficiency, accelerating tracer transport with equivalent accuracy by 6 to 8 times compared to E3SM version 1 (Golaz et al., 2022).
 Together with the abridged chemistry mechanism, our interactive chemistry only adds up to 20% computational cost to the atmospheric model.

+The computational performance tests were carried out on 30 nodes of the Chrysalis cluster at Argonne National Laboratory.
+Chrysalis consists of 512 compute nodes.
+Each node is equipped with two AMD Epyc 7532 “Rome” 2.4 GHz processors.
+Each processor has 32 cores and hence a total of 64 cores per node.
+Each node has 256 GB 16-channel DDR4 3200 MHz memory.
+The nodes are connected using Mellanox HDR200 InfiniBand and use the fat tree topology.
+On average, a one-year E3SM-chem simulation test was completed in 4,200 seconds (wallclock time), with 350 seconds spent on tracer advection and 45 seconds on chemistry solvers.

 2.2 Model simulations